The 2015/16 season is drawing to a close and many of you will want to know how to watch the most Premier League games for your money.

 Virgin's Premier League packages comes with fibre broadband as standard, plus you can watch all Premier League matches in HD

 Virgin's basic broadband is 'up to 50Mb' fibre-optic - compared to standard copper broadband ('up to 17Mb') - so this makes it a good option if superfast internet is important to you (though you can only get it in around half the country).
 Virgin offers a range of packages - one advantage over BT is that the BT Sport add-on includes HD as standard.

-When we last checked on 3 November, these were the best prices we could find to watch the Premier League on your TV with Virgin (packages included broadband and line rental).
+When we last checked in April, these were the best prices we could find to watch the Premier League on your TV with Virgin (packages include line rental).
 Prices change regularly though, so click through to Virgin's site* to see the latest deals:

 The pricing for getting different services via different providers can be fiendishly complicated, so we've drawn up a table below setting out the cheapest way to get the Premier League on your TV.
 We've based our comparisons on taking a basic TV package, broadband and line rental (though you'll need to pay activation fees on top), since with all providers bar Sky you'll need all three services if you want TV.

 BT packages come with relatively basic TV whereas Sky and Virgin have far more channels - so factor that into your comparison.
 Virgin's bundles below also come with superfast fibre broadband, whereas Sky doesn't.

 This table was last updated in April and represents a snapshot of the market at that time.
 Deals change regularly though, so check with each provider to see what's on offer.